Amirtharaj-selvakumar/calculator/README.md

 <h1>A simple calculator</h1>
-This is a simple calculator application used to perform additio, subtraction, multiplication and division.
+This is a simple calculator application used to perform addition, subtraction, multiplication and division.
 As I am a learning bud in python and its frameworks, I just liked to create a basic application thats why I used Flask framework to run the application.
 <h2>Requirements</h2>
 Installation and python and flask is required for this project.
 Use the following to install those.<br>